veera83372/prep-buddy/README.md

 - Slack channel: Coming soon!

 #### Usage!
-To use this library, add a maven dependency to datacommons prep-buddy in your project:
+To use this library, add a maven dependency to datacommons in your project:
 ```
 <dependency>
     <groupId>com.thoughtworks.datacommons</groupId>